ninchat/ninchat-js/doc/ninchatclient.md

 ## Session.onEvent(callback)

 Set the handler for in-session events.
 It will be invoked with an event header and a payload array parameter.

 `error` events received via this callback are not fatal.

 ### Params:

+* **Function** *callback*

+## Session.onClose(callback)

+Set an optional session closure handler.
+It doesn't take any parameters.

+It will be invoked after a close() call has been fully processed.
+It won't be invoked if an `error` event is received via onSessionEvent (unless setParams is called again).

+### Params: